Please study the 10 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-A software program which allows a user to perform specific tasks such as word processing, email, accounting, database management.
+a software program which allows a user to perform specific tasks such as word processing, email, accounting, database management

 UK